icdevsorg/icrc75.mo/icrc75-standard.md

 1. **`btype` field**: MUST be set to `"75permChange"`
 2. **`tx` field**:
    1. MUST contain a field `list: Text` for the list where permissions are altered.
-   2. MUST contain a field `targetIdentity: Identity- blob` for whose permissions have changed.
+   2. MAY contain a field `targetIdentity: Identity- blob` for whose permissions have changed.
+   3. MAY contain a field `targetList: List- text` for whose permissions have changed.
    3. MUST contain a field `newPermissions: Text` detailing the new permission set.
    4. MUST contain a field `previousPermissions: Text` showing previous permissions.
    5. MUST contain a field `changer: Identity - blob` identifying who made the changes.